bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 [Module 02 Challenge](../../01-Class-Content/02-Advanced-CSS/02-Challenge)

-Specific skills that students will need to implement in order to be successful:
+Students must know how to implement the following skills in order to succeed in this week's Challenge:

 * Organizing content using flexbox